cometchat/changelog/README.md

-# platform
-Changelog for all platform updates
+Please refer to (releases)[https://github.com/cometchat/platform/releases] section for all platform updates